RaccoonWireless/WaveyRadar/README.md

 \*`HMC849A` used prior to revision 2.

 Other features include:
-- built in Tx and Rx microstrip patch antennas with inline SW23 RF switches/probes for bypassing to external antennas.
+- Built in Tx and Rx microstrip patch antennas with inline SW23 RF switches/probes for bypassing to external antennas.
-- \*`Cortex M0+` Microcontroller for digital control of PLL, DAC, and RF bypass switch.
+- `Cortex M0+`* Microcontroller for digital control of PLL, DAC, and RF bypass switch.
 Accessible through USB C interface.
 - Wide 12-20V input voltage range with input protections.
 - M2 mounting holes.
+\*Not present prior to revision 2.

 These features are built onto a high-frequency PCB material using RF-design techniques.